 Call in a Professional

 If you’ve done all of the above and still feel your indoor air quality is suffering, ask your HVAC company if they provide air quality solutions services.
-Some companies, such as Ray & Son Heating & Air Conditioning, do complete air quality work.
+Some companies do complete air quality work.
 Examples include duct cleaning, installing air filters or air purifiers, and installing heat recovery ventilators that help to replace the stale air in your home with fresh air from outside.
 The system first conditions the air to match the temperature inside your home to avoid hot spots or drafts.